 Boat Towing Safety Tips

-Now that warm weather has finally arrived, you might be planning a fun-filled day out on the water in your boat.
+Warm weather months mean plenty of fun-filled days out on the water.
 For most people, a day of boating involves transporting their boat on a trailer behind their vehicle, often many miles away.
 Towing a boat on a trailer changes the way in which any vehicle handles on the road (even a large pick-up truck), making it essential to understand your capabilities and limitations when towing.
 Here are a few safety tips to keep in mind when towing your boat:

 - Check, and then recheck: Before hitting the open road with your boat in tow, or even leaving your driveway, always perform a full safety inspection of your vehicle and towing apparatus.
 Then check everything again.